NHPR Newsroom Cited for Excellence in Prestigious Regional Journalism Competition

 Each year, the Murrow Awards are presented by the Radio Television Digital News Association (RTDNA), the world’s largest professional organization devoted exclusively to electronic journalism.
 Regional Murrow Awards are presented to small and large radio, television and digital outlets based in 14 geographic regions across the U.S.; NHPR competes in the Small Market Radio category in Region 10, encompassing Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont.

-Regional winners are automatically considered for awards in the National Edward R. Murrow Awards competition, which will be announced in the summer.
+Regional winners are automatically considered for awards in the National Edward R. Murrow Awards competition, which will be announced in June.

 For a complete list of Edward R. Murrow Regional Award winners, click here.

 Since 1981, New Hampshire Public Radio has shaped the media landscape in the Granite State and beyond.
 Our mission is “Expanding minds, sparking connections, building stronger communities.”
 NHPR is broadcast from 14 different sites, making it by far New Hampshire’s largest (and only) statewide radio news service.
-Every week, NHPR is the choice of 152,000 listeners as a primary source of in-depth and intelligent news coverage and enlightening programming.
-Thousands more view NHPR.org, follow our social media sites, stream our service online, or listen to our podcasts.
+Every week, NHPR is the choice of 157,000 listeners as a primary source of in-depth and intelligent news coverage, with thousands more viewing NHPR.org, following our social media sites or listening to our podcasts.
 Each day, New Hampshire Public Radio delivers several hours of local news reported by its award-winning news team.
 Locally produced programs and podcasts include The Exchange, The Folk Show, Outside/In, and Civics 101, among others.
 NHPR is the exclusive outlet for NPR News in the Granite State and broadcasts national weekly programs such as The Moth Radio Hour, Wait Wait…Don’t Tell Me!, and This American Life.
-Visit nhpr.org to access our news and information.